-The unit should be installed, operated and stored in a room with a floor area larger than 30m2.
+- The unit should be installed, operated and stored in a room with a floor area larger than 30m2. - The installation of pipe-work should be kept to a minimum 30m2 - Spaces where refrigerant pipes are present must comply with national gas regulations. - Use supply wires suitable for 75°C

-- The installation of pipe-work shall be kept to a minimum 30 m2 - Spaces where refrigerant pipes shall be compliance with national gas regulations. - Servicing shall be performed only as recommended by the manufacturer. - The appliance shall be stored in a well-ventilated area where the room size corresponds to the room area as specified for operation. - All working procedure that affects safety means shall only be carried by competent persons.
+Transport

-Transport of equipment containing flammable refrigerants
+When transporting equipment containing flammable refrigerants: